thismlguy/AJ_ML_Library/README_models_classification.md

 The model can be fit by calling the following function:

-`modelfit(performCV=True)`
+`modelfit(performCV=True, printTopN='all')`

 - This function will fit the model and also perform predictions on the test set.
-- If the 'performCV' argument is not set to False, it will perform K-fold cross-validation using the same number of folds as passed in the 'cv_folds' parameter.
-Default value is 10 if not set by user.
 - The function will print the following model characteristics as well:
   1. Confusion Matrix
   2. Accuracy
-  3. AUC (if binary classification problem)
+  3. Specified Scoring Metric
   4. Mean and Standard deviation of Test accuracy of CV folds (only is performCV is True)

+parameters:
+1. performCV: If not set to False, it will perform K-fold cross-validation using the same number of folds as passed in the 'cv_folds' parameter.
+Default value is 5 if not set by user.
+2. printTopN: If a number set, it'll display only top those many variables in feature importance plot

+The XGBoost class has a different implementation:
+`modelfit(performCV=True, useTrainCV=False, TrainCVFolds=5, early_stopping_rounds=20, show_progress=True, printTopN='all')`

+The different parameters are:
+1. performCV: similar to above
+2. useTrainCV: whether to use "cv" function of xgboost package to change the 'n_estimators' to the value selected from cv run
+3. early_stopping_rounds: input for the cv function. applicable only if useTrainCV is True
+4. show_progress: input for the cv function. applicable only if useTrainCV is True

 ### Recursive Feature Elimination (RFE)